How to track and locate a lost or stolen Apple iPad or iPhone

 For the same reason you might wish to disable the Location Services status bar icon option in Settings > Privacy > Location Services > System Services.
 When this is active an icon will be displayed whenever the location feature is used, so a savvy thief might realise the device is being tracked even if you don’t use any of the remote control features.

-In some cases it may simply be better to use Erase right away rather than risk your data falling into the wrong hands.
+In some cases it may be preferable to use Erase right away rather than risk data falling into the wrong hands.